Excluded from a will?

 This case demonstrates the complex balancing act for a Judge in Inheritance Act claims.
 A number of different considerations are specifically included within the Act which need to be applied to the circumstances.
 The case also perhaps illustrates that the lower Court Judge may have taken into account the fact that the Claimant tried to argue her case on the basis of a maximum, rather than perhaps a more modest amount, somewhere between what she was awarded and her bets case scenario.

-If you need advice on an Inheritance dependency claim, whether you have been excluded from a will or are an executor or beneficiary potentially impacted by a dependency claim, please do get in touch with me.
+If you need advice on an Inheritance dependency claim, whether you have been excluded from a will or are an executor or beneficiary potentially impacted by a dependency claim, or legal advice generally on probate please do get in touch with me.

 Haven't found what you need yet?